Fit for nothing

-- Em purchased swimming goggles which weren’t suitable for diving into pools.
+- Em purchased swimming goggles that weren't suitable for diving into pools.

 - Jessica bought a purse with slots that were too small to fit cards into.

-- Matt noticed a mountain bike sold at a department store which apparently was “not suitable for off-road use”.
+- Matt noticed a mountain bike sold at a department store that apparently was "not suitable for off-road use".

-- And in a league of its own, there’s the newborn baby bib dobbed in by CHOICE member Tania: it was “dry clean only”.
+- And in a league of its own was a newborn baby bib dobbed in by CHOICE member Tania: it was "dry-clean only".

-Fancy a new swimming costume for summer?
-It pays to look closely, we found, when we went to Myer, David Jones, Surf Dive ’n’ Ski and Kmart to check out their ranges.
-We found that regardless of the price – whether a $20 Kmart basic or $270 designer number – the swimmers weren’t up to much.
+Fancy a new swimsuit for summer?
+We found it pays to look closely when we went to Myer, David Jones, Surf Dive 'n' Ski and Kmart to check out their ranges.
+Regardless of price – whether a $20 Kmart basic or $270 designer number – the swimmers had some complex, and confusing, requirements.

 A Kmart home brand one-piece had care instructions that seemed to go on and on.
 They warned against a host of activities: "Avoid excessive contact with suntan lotions, oils, rough surfaces, heated pools and spas treated with harsh chemicals.
 Some garments may be transparent when wet."

-Billabong’s $46 bikini top was equally stern in its warnings: “Never roll up when wet… avoid contact with suntan lotions, oils, rough surfaces, pools and spas treated with harsh chemicals.”
-And that old chestnut: “Some colours may be transparent when wet.”
-A Tigerlily swimsuit label stated that it shouldn’t be worn in heated pools or spas at all.
+Billabong's $46 bikini top was equally fussy: "Never roll up when wet… avoid contact with suntan lotions, oils, rough surfaces, pools and spas treated with harsh chemicals."
+And that old chestnut: "Some colours may be transparent when wet."
+A Tigerlily swimsuit label stated that it shouldn't be worn in heated pools or spas at all.

-If these care instructions were followed, you’d have to cut out swimming pool and spa use, never sit on the rough edge of a pool or on grainy sand and risk revealing more of yourself than you intended – or abstain from entering any sort of water at all.
-In fact, CHOICE member Kerrie told us of her friend’s swimmers that became discoloured after the first wear.
-“She was advised [afterwards] by the sales assistant that they were designed for wearing around the pool, not in it.”
+To follow these instructions to the letter you'd have to skip swimming in pools and spas and never sit on the rough edge of a pool or on grainy sand.
+In some cases you'd have to stay out of the water full stop.
+CHOICE member Kerrie told us about a friend's swimmers that became discoloured after the first wear.
+"She was advised [afterwards] by the sales assistant that they were designed for wearing around the pool, not in it."